kaye360/vitality-fitness/src/content/about.md

 title: About Vitality Fitness
 content: T﻿his is a test
 ---
-Hi my name is Nola.
-I am a certified BCRPA personal trainer, former OrangeTheory Fitness Coach and Healthy Heart Instructor, specializing in working with the older adult community.
+Hi, my name is Nola.
+I am a certified BCRPA personal trainer, former OrangeTheory Fitness Coach and Healthy Heart Instructor, and I specialize in working with the older adult community.

+I have been personal training for 8 years working with all types of fitness levels, athletes, persons of disabilities, post-partum mothers, and even people recovering from injuries and illnesses.

 I have taught a number of classes from HIIT, core conditioning, boot camps, aqua fit, spin, to chair exercises.
-Fitness is a big part of my life and I love to share my passion with anyone that will come.
+Fitness is a big part of my life and I love to share my passion with everyone.

-As a mama of four, I know how hard it can be to get back into shape.
-Balancing work, and the home all the while taking care of the people in your life.
-The struggle is real.
-My passion is to see people make fitness and exercise a part of their everyday life and to make it simple.

-I have witnessed client after client reach great achievements.
-And I want you to be the next!
+Balancing work and home life are challenging.
+My goal is to help you incorporate exercise into your daily life.
+Whether it is going hard at the gym for muscle gains or exercises to keep you mobile and limber.
+I can help you achieve your goals and give you the knowledge to add fitness into your daily routine with take-home exercises that you can do anytime, anywhere.
+As a mother of four, I understand how busy life can be.

+**Clients come to Vitality Fitness and get results.**

+Vitality Fitness is located in the heart of Willoughby, a community in Langley, BC.

+(﻿Map Image)